critcola/discourse-overwatch-hero-icons/README.md

 ./launcher rebuild app
 ```

+## About Crit Cola

+Crit Cola is an [Overwatch community](https://critcola.com) for PC gamers.
+Join our [Steam group](http://steamcommunity.com/groups/critcola) and follow us on [Twitter](https://twitter.com/critcolaguild)!

 ## License

-The Overwatch Hero Icons for Discourse plugin is released under the MIT License.
+The Overwatch Hero Icons for Discourse plugin is released under the [MIT License](LICENSE).